 Premium Rate Review

-The Department of Health and Human Services (HHS) will be responsible for reviewing new and renewal non-grandfathered individual and small group rates for the 2014 and 2015 policy years.
+The Office of Insurance Regulation (OIR) reviewed and approved individual and small group rates for the 2016 calendar year.
+The OIR’s authority for rate review was re-established after its ability was suspended by the Legislature for 2014 and 2015.
+The Department of Health and Human Services (HHS) was responsible for reviewing new and renewal non-grandfathered individual and small group rates for the 2014 and 2015 policy years.

-In addition, for persons with non-calendar year coverage (transition or grandfathered plans), individual insurers must offer a one-time limited open enrollment period beginning 30 calendar days prior to the date the policy year ends in 2015 or 2016.
+Individuals or families with non-calendar year coverage (transition or grandfathered plans), are eligible for a one-time limited enrollment period beginning 30 calendar days prior to the date the policy year ends during 2016 or 2017 and extend 60-days after the coverage has terminated.
 You should keep in mind that while you may be able to maintain your coverage until a mid-year date, the ACA plan will be issued on a calendar year basis.
 This means medical expenses incurred between January 1 and the new policy effective date may not apply toward the deductible, co-insurance, and out of pocket maximum requirements of the new plan.

 Special enrollment periods (SEP) exist for policies being purchased on or off the Marketplace (aka Exchange).
 Unless otherwise stated in federal regulations, the SEP will last a period of 60 calendar days for individual policies and 30 days for small group policies.